debops-contrib/ansible-checkmk_server/docs/defaults-detailed.rst

-Default variables: configuration
+Default variable details
 ================================

 .. include:: includes/all.rst

-Some of the ``debops.checkmk_server`` default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.
+Some of the debops.checkmk_server_ default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.